idrissabanli/analysis_apartments/README.md

 - Virtual Environment Python
 You need to load the pb library before downloading it to see the https://www.tecmint.com/install-pip-in-linux/ To install, enter the terminal `pip install virtualenv` command.
-- Firefox Browser
+- Firefox Browser > 60.0
-- Mozilla Geckodriver
+- Mozilla Geckodriver 23.0

 ## Method of project convergence ##
 1) Run the command line and enter the folder by typing the cd ApartmentScrape.
-2) Enter the command "virtualenv venv".
+2) Enter the command `virtualenv venv`.
 If everything is fine, you'll see "well done".
 3) Enter the `source venv/bin/active` command
 4) Enter the `pip install -r requirements.txt` command.